The Mathematical Sciences Programme

-1. What constitutes Mathematical Sciences?
+1. What are the Mathematical Sciences?

 3. What are the requirements for applying to the major in Mathematical Sciences?